angular/angular/adev/src/content/guide/forms/reactive-forms.md

 </docs-step>

 <docs-step title="Save form data">
-The `ProfileEditor` component accepts input from the user, but in a real scenario you want to capture the form value and make available for further processing outside the component.
+The `ProfileEditor` component accepts input from the user, but in a real scenario you want to capture the form value and make it available for further processing outside the component.
 The `FormGroup` directive listens for the `submit` event emitted by the `form` element and emits an `ngSubmit` event that you can bind to a callback function.
 Add an `ngSubmit` event listener to the `form` tag with the `onSubmit()` callback method.

 <docs-code header="src/app/profile-editor/profile-editor.component.html (submit event)" path="adev/src/content/examples/reactive-forms/src/app/profile-editor/profile-editor.component.html" visibleRegion="ng-submit"/>